Nothing is more pathetic than working hard on your book and publishing it only to find out that no one is interested in it.

 Tools such as Publisher Rocket help in finding approximately how many people have bought similar titles in your genre, what is the typical download count per a period, and more such useful metrics for you to decide.

-Another treasure trove is the book reviews, ratings, and comments section for similar titles that others have written. – You can easily find what your potential audience have loved and hated from their comments and then use that intel to enhance your writing exponentially.
+Another treasure trove is the book reviews, ratings, and comments section for similar titles that others have written. – You can easily find what your potential audience has loved and hated from their comments and then use that intel to enhance your writing exponentially.

 Download a mind map version of this article.